By Derek Neighbors, Published on March 12, 2013

 Arizona Commerce Authority (ACA).
 They need to be influencing legislation.
 Help implement everything listed above.

 Greater Phoenix Economic Council (GPEC).
 They need to continue recruiting and doing site location.
-They need to be fostering/amplifying what is already happen.
+They need to be fostering/amplifying what is already happening.
 They need to drive density cluster activity without picking winners/losers.

 Cities.
 They need to provide the infrastructure for success.
 They need to emphasis place making and strengthen their downtown cores.
 They need to build talent hubs and provide migratory growth patterns for high growth companies.